SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: random_seed

-  :default: the machine clock
+  :default: 0

   The value of the random seed.
-To create a per-processor random seed, you may use the variable  :py:data:`smilei_mpi_rank`.
+Each patch has its own random number generator, with a seed equal to ``random_seed`` + the index of the patch.

 .. py:data:: number_of_AM